books

 -Roup or Gapes In Poultry

 Roup in poultry is caused by the presence of parasites or entozoa in the windpipe.
 Young birds are most commonly affected.
-The best method of treatment is to expose the affected bird to the fumes ...
+The best method of treatment is to ...

 -Veterinary Formulas For Sheep

-Dips For the prevention of scab in sheep, which results from the burrowing of an acarus or the destruction of the parasite when present, various preparations of a somewhat ...
+Dips For the prevention of scab in sheep, which results from the burrowing of an acarus or the destruction of the parasite when present, various preparations ...

 -Vinegar Recipes